-- 3. Example 3 - a.
+3. Example 3

+- a.
 Student is home-schooled student (with intent to home school on file) - i.
 Parent pays for student to enroll in online school - b.
 Student transfers to public school district A - c.
-District A recognizes courses and reports as transfer - 4.
+District A recognizes courses and reports as transfer in both Student Grade History File (H). - 4.
 Example 4 - a.
 Student is enrolled in district A - i.
 Student/parent-guardian determines student is credit deficient and enrolls student in online school such as American Academy to earn one credit - b.
-Student completes course and brings information to enrolled school in district A - i.
-School reviews and accepts students earned credit and reports as transfer credit
+Student completes course and brings information to enrolled school in district A - c.
+School reviews and accepts students earned credit and reports as transfer credit in both Student Grade History File (H). and Non-Traditional Student Credit Attempt File (T).